IVC Filter Lawsuits

-In 2010, United States Food and Drug Administration (FDA) reinforced the safety concerns about IVC filters when it issued a Device Safety Communication.
-Specifically, FDA reviewed more than 900 adverse events related to the IVC filters from 2005 to 2010.
+In 2010, the United States Food and Drug Administration (FDA) reinforced the safety concerns about IVC filters when it issued a Device Safety Communication.
+Specifically, the FDA reviewed more than 900 adverse events related to the IVC filters from 2005 to 2010.
 Those adverse events included:

 - IVC filter migration.
 The device becomes dislodged from where it was implanted and moves up to other areas of the body, causing serious injury.